 Foreign Awards (in order of date of authorisation of their acceptance and

 Absolutely!
-We'd be delighted to speak with you directly, or you can schelude a call back.
+We'd be delighted to speak with you directly, or you can schedule a call back.

-Our phones are only manned from 10:30am - 4:30pm Monday to Friday and we do have a high volume of calls, so you may be asked to leave a message*.
+Our phones are manned from 9am to 4pm Monday to Friday.
+Wo do receive a high volume of calls, so you may be asked to leave a message*.